danielleroslund/danielleroslund/README.md

 Before becoming a developer, I spent over 10 years in customer service and sales.
 That experience taught me how to understand users, communicate clearly and solve problems under pressure.
 Those are skills that continue to shape how I approach software development today.

-I've built projects involving authentication, CRUD operations and full-stack applications with React and Spring Boot.
-To deepen my understanding beyond frameworks, I'm currently building databases, web servers and other systems from scratch to explore how modern software works beneath the surface.
+My projects range from full-stack web applications built with React and Spring Boot to systems projects implemented from scratch in Python, including a static site generator and tools that explore how modern software works beneath the surface.

 I'm always eager to learn, improve my skills and take on new challenges.
 I'm currently seeking backend, frontend or full-stack opportunities where I can continue growing as a developer.